microsoft/CyberBattleSim/README.md

 ## Project goals

 We view this project as an experimentation platform to conduct research on the interaction of automated agents in abstract simulated network environments.
-By open sourcing it we hope to encourage the research community to investigate how cyber-agents interact and evolve in such network environments.
+By open-sourcing it, we hope to encourage the research community to investigate how cyber-agents interact and evolve in such network environments.

 The simulation we provide is admittedly simplistic, but this has advantages.
 Its highly abstract nature prohibits direct application to real-world systems thus providing a safeguard against potential nefarious use of automated agents trained with it.
 At the same time, its simplicity allows us to focus on specific security aspects we aim to study and quickly experiment with recent machine learning and AI algorithms.